Ickleton: Archaeology

 A Neolithic axe-head has been found in the parish, suggesting a human presence before 2500 BC.

 About 1.5 mi southwest of the village near Valance Farm is a late Bronze Age bowl barrow, close to the supposed route of the pre-Roman Icknield Way.
 The barrow and its surrounding ditch are well-preserved, about 80 ft in diameter and 3 to 4 ft high.
-Other Bronze Age remains found in the parish include a spear-head, a gold bracelet and a torq.
+Other Bronze Age remains found in the parish include a spear-head, a gold bracelet and a torc.
 South of the village on the side of Coploe Hill is a series of earth banks that may also be Bronze Age.
 They start about 1200 yd south of the village and extend 0.5 mi south, as far as the Essex county boundary.

 About 700 yd south of the parish church, just west of Frogge Street, is the site of a Roman villa.
 The site is just across the River Cam from the site of a Roman fort at Great Chesterford.
 The villa was of modest size, and it had an outhouse or barn.
 The site was excavated in 1842.

 About 0.5 mi north of the village, just over the boundary in Duxford parish, is the site of a Romano-British settlement.